Apply to Be a Model PLC

 You will also need to prepare responses for the following:

-- Tell us how you created a successful PLC.
+- Tell us how you built shared understanding and commitment to the PLC at Work process.
 (Recommended word count is 250–750.)

-- Describe the strategies used to monitor student learning on a timely basis.
+- Describe the strategies your school (district) uses to monitor student learning on a timely basis.
 (Recommended word count is 150–500.)

-- Share how you created systems of intervention to provide students with additional time and support for learning.
+- Share how you are creating and implementing systems of intervention and extension to provide students with additional time and support for learning.
 (Recommended word count is 150–500.)

 Our panel of expert PLC practitioners will use the above criteria to assess each school or district.
 Please consider carefully whether your school or district meets each criterion.
-Want to see examples of what you’ll need to submit before you get started?
-Visit the See the Evidence page for sample information and data.
+To see examples of what you’ll need to submit before you get started, visit the See the Evidence page for sample information and data.

 - Once you start the application process, you can save your work and come back to it at any time.
 To access your saved application, sign in to Your Profile and click Manage Schools.
 You’ll be able to pick up on the step where you left off.